 The Benefits of Using a TMJ Mouth Guard

 Over-the-Counter vs. Custom-Fitted

-While over-the-counter mouth guards are more affordable, they may not provide the same level of comfort and effectiveness as custom-fitted mouth guards.
-Custom-fitted mouth guards are made by a dentist or a dental lab based on an impression of your teeth.
+While over-the-counter mouthguards are more affordable, they may not provide comfort and effectiveness as custom-fitted mouthguards at the same level.
+A dentist or a dental lab makes custom-fitted mouth guards based on an impression of your teeth.
 This ensures a perfect fit, which can improve comfort and effectiveness.

-However, custom-fitted mouth guards are more expensive than over-the-counter options.
-It's important to weigh the cost against the potential benefits and consult with a dental professional to determine the best option for your needs.
+However, custom-fitted mouthguards are more expensive than over-the-counter options.
+It's essential to weigh the cost against the potential benefits and consult a dental professional to determine the best option.

+The Benefits of Using a TMJ Mouth Guard